tracy-o/learning-day/docs/threat-analysis.md

 ##### Mitigation
 - [X] Cosmos SSH access logs.
-- [X] Record log stream in Monitor, which isn't written to disk.
 - [ ] Restrict access to the log files on the instance, to the 'component' user running the application.

 ##### DREAD